LucaIgnatescu/rust-pass/README.md

 | Memory | 3 | UInt32 | Memory |
 | Parallelism | 4 | UInt32 | Parallelism |

-Everything is encoded as a [protobuf](https://protobuf.dev).
-Check the `/src/proto` for the definitions.
+Everything is encoded as a

 ### Key Derivation